South Australian Living Artists Festival: Organisation

 The SALA Festival was established in 1998 as an initiative of the Australian Commercial Galleries Association, SA Branch, to promote and celebrate visual artists in South Australia.
 Its aim is to extend audiences for living artists in South Australia, with a policy of inclusiveness which allows all artists at any level and working in any medium to be part of the Festival.

 Originally called the South Australian Living Artists Week, its name was changed to SALA Festival in 2002.

 The SALA Festival is a not-for-profit organisation that relies on government support, private sponsorship and earned income to invest back into South Australian artists.

-SALA Festival celebrates 25 year in 2022.